Bam92/abelmbula/content/blog/pseudocode/index.md

 ## Closing Notes

-A pseudocode is a plain English (or other language) written process of how you can proceed to resolve an algorithm or any givem computer problem.
+A pseudocode is a plain English (or other language) written process of how you can proceed to resolve an algorithm or any given computer problem.

-There's no formal rule at all, it's all depend upon your personal style or schools or entreprise.
+There's no formal rule at all, it's all depend upon your personal style or schools or entreprize.
 The most important thing is consistency in your chosen style.
 You can make use of key-word as `Do While...EndDo`, `If...Endif`, `Return`.